boazbk/tcs/lec_03_computation.md

 > ### { .pause }
 [univnandonethm](){.ref}'s proof is very simple, but you should make sure that __(i)__ you understand the statement of the theorem, and __(ii)__ you follow its proof.
 In particular, you should make sure you understand why De Morgan's law is true.

-We can use $NAND$ to compute other functions as well, as demonstrated in the following exercise.
+We can use $NAND$ to compute many other functions, as demonstrated in the following exercise.

 > ### {.solvedexercise title="Compute majority with NAND" #majbynandex}
 Let $MAJ: \{0,1\}^3 \rightarrow \{0,1\}$ be the function that on input $a,b,c$ outputs $1$ iff $a+b+c \geq 2$.
 Show how to compute $MAJ$ using a composition of $NAND$'s.